ejmahler/rocketarb/README.md

 # Control how the transaction is funded
 Pass the `--funding-method` option to control how the arb is funded:
-- `--funding-method uniswap` (the default) will swap directly with a Uniswap pool, getting a flash loan from the pool and using it to fund the rEth deposit.
+- `--funding-method uniswap` (the default) will swap directly with a Uniswap pool, getting a flash loan from the pool and using it to fund the rETH deposit.
 This is relatively cheap on gas, so it's more efficient when the premium is small.
 - `--funding-method flashLoan` will take out a dedicated flash loan, and